Brexit: For the time being, the United Kingdom remains a full member of the EU and rights and obligations continue to fully apply in and to the UK.

 The EU was not always as big as it is today.
 When European countries started to cooperate economically in 1951, only Belgium, Germany, France, Italy, Luxembourg and the Netherlands participated.

 Over time, more and more countries decided to join.
-The Union reached its current size of 28 EU countries.
+The Union currently counts 28 EU countries.

 The 28 member countries of the EU